 In addition to my performances with other artists and bands, I have my own group, The Blue People.
 Perhaps best described as “my record collection in a blender,” The Blue People performs my own music as well as the songs of others that we feel are worth presenting.
 Like me, everyone in the band freelances, and we are all extremely busy in and around NYC.
 So we don’t play out together as much as we’d like.
+You can book us by clicking here.
+If you want to learn more about the band, keep reading.

 Look for our gigs on my Live page.